This Gospel of John Bible study presents a profound perspective of Jesus

 experiences and share the impact of the Biblical truths on your life

 with others.
 This study also offers some challenging questions for

 those who wish to dig deeper.

 The idea is to share insights, explore the Gospel of John together, and benefit from group discussion of biblical principles.
-Some questions are designed to prompt you to analyze the facts regarding what is actually written.
-Others will guide you to discover a deeper meaning or context of the passage, or help you to discover a life lesson from the biblical principles we are studying.
+Some questions are designed to prompt you to analyze the facts regarding what's actually written.
+Others will guide you to discover a deeper meaning or context of the passage, or help you to discover a life lesson from the biblical principles we're studying.